ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 - ✅ Phase 0: Environment Setup
 - ✅ Phase 1: Basic IFC Parsing and Schema Definition
 - ✅ Phase 2: Topological Analysis and Enhancement
-- ✅ Phase 3: Building the Knowledge Graph Pipeline (Domain Enrichment and Integration Testing completed)
+- ✅ Phase 3: Building the Knowledge Graph Pipeline
+- ⏳ Phase 3.5: Issue Resolution (in progress)
+- 🔜 Phase 4: BIMConverse - Graph RAG Implementation (next priority)

+### Integration Test Results (May 2025)

+Recent integration tests have verified the successful creation of a knowledge graph with:
+- 306 nodes representing IFC elements
+- 2328 relationships between these elements
+- 17 distinct labels
+- 26 property keys

+### Known Issues

+1. **Material Node Creation**: A type mismatch occurs when creating material nodes in the `create_material_node` function in `ifc_to_graph_mapper.py`.
+The error shows that a string is being passed where a map (dictionary) is expected.
+This affects material associations but doesn't prevent the core graph from being created.

-Key components now implemented:
+### Key components now implemented:
 1. IFC Parser for extracting entities, relationships, and properties from IFC files
 2. Neo4j schema definition with appropriate node labels and relationship types
 3. Database connector for Neo4j with transaction management and batch processing